davemaurer/daily_exercises/classes_intro.md

 ```

 In the above, you would never be able to call/retrieve any of those instance variables, or
 change them.
-Therefore, a class COULD have methods only, and function, but a class
+Therefore, a class COULD have methods only, and still do stuff, but a class
 COULD NOT do anything useful with variables only.
 Also, classes in Ruby are made to use
 both methods and variables together so you can store values(variables), and retrieve or change
 values(methods).